MatthiasHe/Qwirk-3PJT/README.md

 ### Introduction

-Qwirk is my third year-end project at Supinfo.
+Qwirk is my third year project at Supinfo.
 It's a web chat application with an account system, a friends system and some others features like files sharing.

 DONE :